Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-06-2022

 Echinacea, also known as the coneflower, is one of the foundational herbs to include on your spice rack.
 It originates in North America, where Native Americans used it as early as the 17th century to treat various ailments.

-- May Support The Immune System – According to a study in the Academic Journal Phytomedicine, echinacea may affect the immune system, stimulating changes in the concentration of cytokines, an important element in health and disease.
-This means the herb could potentially strengthen your immune system to better combat viruses and bacteria.
+- May Support The Immune System – According to a study in the Academic Journal Phytomedicine, echinacea may affect the immune system, stimulating changes in the concentration of cytokines, an important element in health.

 How to Use Echinacea: